 Usually, there are at least two players in the game.
 They draw a rectangle on the ground and divide into ten small squares called “rice fields”.

 Each player has 25 small pebbles, a big stone and then setting the stone in one of mandarin’s box and five small pebbles in other squares.
 The game begins.

-The first player puts one square on his side of the board, not a mandarin’s box, and distributes the pebbles one by one with the next square in an order.
-After the last pebble stays in the square, the player would continue to distribute other pebbles in the next box.
+The first player puts one square on his side of the board, not a mandarin’s box, and distributes the pebbles one by one to the next square in an order.
+After the last pebble stays in the square, the player will continue to distribute other pebbles in the next box.

-If the last pebble drops into a square that is an empty square, the player will wins all the pebbles in the square following that empty one and removes all pebbles from the board.
-If there are more than two empty squares in a row, the player would lose his turn.
+If the last pebble drops into a square that is an empty square, the player will win all the pebbles in the square following that empty one and remove all pebbles from the board.
+If there are more than two empty squares in a row, the player will lose his turn.

 The game would continue until both boxes of mandarins are taken.
 The winner is who has more pebbles than other, and the big stone counts as ten points.

-Although there would be hundreds of traditional games in Vietnam, those three are most significant for every child.
-It is an important part of Vietnam culture to preserve and protect.
+Although there would be hundreds of traditional games in Vietnam, those three are the most significant for children.
+It is an important part of Vietnam culture to preserve.